The cPanel control panel supports file backups from the Backups page. From the Backups page, we can take full backups or partial file backups.

 - Available backups are displayed under Backups Available for Download: Backups are displayed with the backup file name and the time stamp when the backup is generated.
 Click on the backup file name to download the available backup.

 - Select the location where you want to store the generated full backup, from Backup Destination: combo box.

-- If you want to receive an email notification of backup completion, provide the email address in Email Address: field.
+- If you want to receive an email notification of backup completion, provide the email address in the Email Address: field.

 - If you don’t want to receive an email notification, select Do not send email notification of backup completion field.

 - Once you provide the required fields, click on Generate Backup button.

 Step (5). cPanel will start full backup and display the Full Backup in Progress… page.